malteriesch/scraper/README.md

 * ZfConsole for the Console Application framework (depends on Zend Framework 2)
 * vfsStream to mock file systems
 * TDD: Unit and Functional tests

+The main test coverage is pretty much through the happy path, and the functional test (in tests/Functional) does a lot of the heavy lifting.
+The unit tests have been pragmatic, as to be specific enough to catch obvious errors, but they can be boosted up with more boundary conditions.
+Additionally, the unit tests also quite often have a general smoke test to test general happy-path functionality, especially the HtmlScraper class which is the main entry point to the API.
+Again when more refactoring is happening, these tests can be boosted.